How to collaborate with people who have color vision deficiency

 Create your own CVD-friendly color palette in Revu

 Reach out to your organization to see if they already have inclusive color palette guidelines.
 If they don't, it's easy to create your own custom color palettes in Revu.
 You can search the web for inclusive color palettes that are vetted by people who have CVD.
-In many cases, these palettes will include hexadecimal color codes (also known as hex codes) so they can be replicated in programs like Revu.
+In many cases, these palettes will include hexadecimal color codes (also known as hex codes), so you can replicate them in software like Revu.

-create color palette in Revu 20 Figure 6.
-Create your own CVD-friendly color palette in Revu by using hex codes.
+create color palette in Revu 20 Create your own CVD-friendly color palette in Revu by using hex codes.

 Create a custom palette with hex codes